March 25, 1911: The Triangle Shirtwaist Fire

 More below the jump.

-Survivors said if the fire had broken out on a weekday, the death toll would have been much higher.
-Many survivors said Saturday was the day workers stopped by to get their paychecks.
-Many decided to wait until Monday to pick up their paycheck, saving their own lives by sheer accident.
+Survivors said if the fire had broken out on a weekday, as opposed to Saturday, the death toll would have been much higher.
+Workers stopped by on Saturday to get their paychecks.
+Many decided to wait until Monday to pick up their paycheck, saving their lives.

-The fire broke out on the top floors of the building.
-The workers stored fabric underneath their stations, and this made the fire basically explode in the enclosed space, the piles of fabric acting as a natural lighting fluid.
+The fire broke out on the top floor.
+The fabric workers stored underneath their stations basically made the fire explode in the enclosed space.
 Many of the exit doors were locked.
-(One of the survivors said the doors were locked because the superintendent was afraid women would try to sneak out via those doors with dresses/shirts they had made.)
-Women crowded up at the locked doors, banging and screaming, their hair and clothes on fire.
-Women crowded out onto the fire escapes to escape the blaze, and the fire escapes began to buckle under the weight.
+(One of the survivors said the doors were locked because the superintendent was afraid women would try to sneak out, taking the shirts they had made.)
+Women crowded at the locked doors, their hair and clothes on fire.
+Women climbed out onto the fire escapes to escape the blaze, and the fire escapes buckled under the weight.
 Some of the women on the top floors escaped via the rooftops.
 There were only a couple of elevators.
-Within minutes, the 8th and 9th floors were engulfed in flames, and women were jumping to their deaths.
+Within minutes, the 8th and 9th floors were engulfed in flames.

-And so the trapped women began to jump.
-Passersby stood and watched as woman after woman leapt out of the windows and off of the fire escapes, plunging to the sidewalk below.
+The trapped women began to jump.
+Passersby stood and watched, screaming, as woman after woman leapt out of the windows.

 Here is the story, transcribed from text messages between Jen and her mother: